Zion National Park

 Canyon River Desert Mountains

-Caution: Stage 2 fire restrictions in effect +5 more Details
+Caution: Stage 2 fire restrictions in effect +4 more Details Wildfire Tracker

 Established on November 19, 1919, as Utah's first national park, Zion protects 147,243 acres of canyon country in the southwest corner of the state.
 The park sits at the intersection of the Colorado Plateau, the Great Basin, and the Mojave Desert, which gives it a biological diversity most desert parks cannot match.
 You will find ponderosa pines growing on the same ridgelines as prickly pear cactus.
 You will see California condors circling 2,000 feet above the canyon floor.
 Nearly 4.7 million folks come through the gates every year, making it one of the five most visited national parks in the country.
 That number should not scare you away.
 It should tell you something about the place.